Revolut: EU banking licence and international expansion (2017–2022)

 It first applied for an EU banking licence in November 2017, at which time it also started work on its own payment processor.
 The bank then received its EU banking licence as well as an EMI licence in December 2018 from the European Central Bank, facilitated by the Bank of Lithuania.
-Under its new license, the bank could accept deposits and offer consumer credits, but it was not allowed to provide investment services until later.
+Under its new licence, the bank could accept deposits and offer consumer credits, but it was not allowed to provide investment services until later.

 Following the acquisition of a banking licence, the company announced plans in September 2019 for expansion into 24 new markets, supported by agreements with Visa and Mastercard.
 The company said that it also wanted to hire an additional 3,500 employees.
 In 2019, the Revolut app launched in beta to the Australia region.
 The following month, Revolut expanded to Singapore.
 In 2020, the app launched in the United States and Japan.

 By November 2020, Revolut reported that it had reached breakeven.
 At that time, it was valued at £4.2 billion.

 The company applied for banking licence in the United Kingdom and a bank charter in the United States in early 2021.
 The European Central Bank also granted Revolut a full banking licence later that year.

-Revolut's Transition to a Licensed Bank (2022–2023)
+Transition to a licensed bank (2022–2023)

 After having secured bank licences, Revolut started moving away from being an e-money institution to a bank.
 In January 2022, it started operating as a bank in 10 European countries.
 In January 2023, the company announced that it would transfer its 2 million Irish customers to a new Irish branch, moving them from a Lithuanian IBAN to an Irish IBAN.
 This was followed by a launch for IBANs in France, Netherlands and Spain in September 2023.
 By the end of the year, it was reported that Revolut held £15.1 billion in customer deposits.

 Revolut expanded its investment offerings during this time.
 In September 2022, the UK's Financial Conduct Authority added Revolut to its list of companies authorised to offer cryptocurrency products and services, formalising its pre-2022 unregulated crypto trading.
 The bank also began allowing staking for holders of proof of stake cryptocurrencies in the UK and EEA.
 In October 2023, Revolut expanded its stock trading services to include European stock trading in the EEA.

 In September 2022, Revolut was the target of a cyber attack that exposed the personal data of over 50,000 customers.
 Additionally, in July 2023, a flaw in its US payment system led to the loss of $20 million in corporate funds to criminal groups between late 2021 and early 2022, though some of the money was later recouped.
 On the regulatory front, Revolut halted cryptocurrency trading services for its US customers in 2023, citing the "evolving regulatory environment" as the Securities and Exchange Commission intensified scrutiny against the sector.
 Financially, despite its growth, the company reported £25m loss in 2022 amid ongoing uncertainty regarding the UK banking licence.